hawwwwwk/ethxn.xyz/README.md

 # ethxn.xyz
-The source code for my website.
+The source code for my website, wordpress is for cowards.